foxcpp/go-imap-backend-tests/README.md

 Blackbox tests for [go-imap] backends.

-The main intention of suite is to test basic RFC 3501 conformance.
+The main intention of suite is to test for basic RFC 3501 conformance.
 Tests are developed in parallel with [go-imap-sql] so they reflect its conformance.